A guide to help you spend a perfect one day in Seville.

 The Restaurante El Mirador de Sevilla specializes in innovative spins on traditional local dishes.

-Everything, from the food to the service and the magnificent views are absolutely top-notch here.
+Everything, from the food to the service and the magnificent views, is absolutely top-notch here.

 To learn more about the fascinating historical roots of flamenco dancing, then why not visit the Museo Del Baile Flamenco (Flamenco Dance Museum)?